Before Your Abortion

 Your gestational age determines the abortion procedure you are eligible for, which will impact the cost of the pregnancy termination and the potential side effects.2

-Having any type of pregnancy termination with an untreated STD (sexually transmitted disease) jeopardizes a woman’s health by increasing her risk of infection and complications related to reproductive health.
+Having any type of pregnancy termination with an untreated STI (sexually transmitted infection) jeopardizes a woman’s health by increasing her risk of infection and complications related to reproductive health.
 3 4

 Our free Pre-Termination Evaluation will help you make the pregnancy decision that’s right for you.